-Despite the initial disturbance to the environment from the construction phase (which is less impactful that for equivalent road infrastructure) the shift from a road network based transportation system to a rail based system will result in a number of reductions in the impact on the environment such as:
+Despite the initial disturbance to the environment from the construction phase (which is less impactful that for equivalent road infrastructure) the shift from a road network based transportation system to a rail based system will result in a number of reductions in the impact on the environment, such as:

-- 1. Reduced impact on the air, measured by the average concentration of various pollutants in a given zone, such as Particulate Matter (PM), Carbon Monoxide (CO), Nitrogen Oxides (NOx), volatile organic compounds (VOCs) and Sulphur Dioxide (SO2). - 2.
-Reduced contribution to the global greenhouse effect, measured by the volume of Greenhouse Gas Emissions, such as Carbon Dioxide (CO2), Methane (NH4), and Nitrous Oxide (N2O)' - 3.
-Reduced impact on the land, measured by the reduced clearing of natural areas for road construction that affects Flora and Fauna. - 4.
+- Reduced impact on the air, measured by the average concentration of various pollutants in a given zone, such as Particulate Matter (PM), Carbon Monoxide (CO), Nitrogen Oxides (NOx), volatile organic compounds (VOCs), and Sulphur Dioxide (SO2). - 2.
+Reduced contribution to the global greenhouse effect, measured by the volume of Greenhouse Gas Emissions, such as Carbon Dioxide (CO2), Methane (NH4), and Nitrous Oxide (N2O) - 3.
 Reduced impact on the water, measured by the amount of sedimentation in waterways from road construction and landslides from hill cutting and during the operation of the road.

-Preliminary Assessment of Technical Considerations
+Part 6: Preliminary Assessment of Technical Considerations